m-ramezani/concert-booking/README.md

-#This project includs design and implementation of a booking service for concert ticket, the modeling consists of UML diagrams depicting entity relation, sequence, and class diagram.
-The service is implemented using Spring Boot, Maven, H2 database, Junit for testing, docker for containerization, and JPA as ORM
+#This project includs design and implementation of a booking service for concert ticket

+The modeling consists of UML diagrams depicting entity relation, sequence, and class diagram.
+The service is implemented using Java 11, Spring Boot, Maven, H2 database, Junit for testing, docker for containerization, and JPA as ORM

 #The UML diagrams are available in src/main/resources/modeling